cclivaz/etalk-docker/README.md

+# DEFINITION AND HISTORY

+The eTalk, a multimedia editing tool, is the result of collaborative and transdisciplinary work.
+It is part of a new form of multimodal digital literacy, while respecting the standards of scientific publishing.
+It is quotable entirely in details through a share button.

+The first version of the eTalks code has been developed in 2012-2015 by Frédéric Kaplan and Cyril Bornet (EPFL, CH), and is available on Github: https://github.com/OZWE/etalk

+This new version of the code has been developed by Martial Sankar and Claire Clivaz, SIB Swiss Institute of Bioinformatics, 2016-2019

+Publications:
+Clivaz, Claire, Cécile Pache, Marion Rivoal and Martial Sankar.
+“Multimodal Literacies and Academic Publishing: the eTalks.”
+Information Services & Use 35/4 (2015): 251-258.
+Clivaz, Claire, Marion Rivoal and Martial Sankar.
+“A New Plateform for Editing Digital Multimedia: The eTalks.”
+In New Avenues for Electronic Publishing in the Age of Infinite Collections and Citizen Science: Scale, Openness and Trust, edited by Birgit Schmidt and Milena Dobreva, 156-159.
+IOS Press, 2015.

 # HOW TO CREATE AN ETALK USING THE CONTAINER

-The first version of the eTalks has been developed in 2012-2015 by Frédéric Kaplan and Cyril Bornet (EPFL, CH), and is available on Github: https://github.com/OZWE/etalk

-This new version has been developed_by Martial Sankar and Claire Clivaz, SIB Swiss Institute of Bioinformatics, 2016-2019

 This etalk setup is suitable for eduction purpose.
 It permits to use and test the etalk application on the user's own plateform.
 It uses the docker-compose tool to set-up the application services (etalk php/apache, mysql, phpmyadmin).